LinkedIn Strategy

 ·Voketa Team

 LinkedIn's algorithm changed significantly in late 2025.
-This guide covers everything we know about how it works in 2026, based on platform data, creator experiments, and our analysis of 50,000+ posts.
+This is our main reference guide to how it works in 2026, based on platform data, creator experiments, and our analysis of 50,000+ posts.

 The core shift: LinkedIn now prioritizes expertise signals over engagement signals.
 The algorithm is better at detecting genuine value and worse for engagement bait.